Electric machine: AC vs DC

-Brushed vs bushless
+Brushed vs brushless

 If an electric machine has an electric circuit on its rotor, it needs a means to power the circuit even while the rotor is rotating.
 One method of doing this is to attach metallic brushes to the stator and have them held under tension against the rotor.
 These brushes are then energized on the stationary stator side, and transfer electricity to the moving rotor.
 The part of the rotor that contacts the brushes are called slip rings, and are designed to withstand both the electricity being passed through them and the mechanical wear of continuously spinning against the brushes.
 The brushes are generally made of carbon, for its strength and conductivity.
 Brushes wear down and need replacing throughout the life of the machine.

 Another technique to power the electric circuit on the rotor is through electromagnetic induction.
 As the rotor is already moving, it meets one of the main requirements of induction (varying magnetic field), and can be adapted to have a magnetic field induced into it.
 This technique is very common for induction motors, but is also used in bushless synchronous machines.

 If the winding on the rotor is a field winding, its purpose it to act as an electromagnet and generate a magnetic field that rotates.
 This can be replaced with a permanent magnet, removing the need for brushes or slip rings and simplifies the design of the machine.
 Large permanent magnetics are expensive and do not always allow for a machine to act as both a motor and generator, so PM machines tend to be limited to small power motors.